Aalto-CFD/DLBFoam/README.md

 simulation times in OpenFOAM simulations utilizing finite-rate chemistry.

-DLBFoam introduces runtime load balancing through MPI routines to minimize the load imbalance between ranks and gain speed-up.
+DLBFoam introduces runtime load balancing through MPI routines to minimize the load imbalance between ranks and achieve speed-up.
 The implementation details can be found in our paper [[1]](#1).
-In addition, the cell-wise chemistry problem is vastly improved by the analytical Jacobian formulation and optimized matrix operations in the ODE solver class.
+In addition, the cellwise chemistry problem is significantly improved by the analytical Jacobian formulation and optimized matrix operations in the ODE solver class.
 The details for those implementations can be found in our follow-up paper [[2]](#2).

 ![crab pet](https://i.imgur.com/yYVBgHV.gif)

 ## Prerequisites
-- OpenFOAM installation. [dev](https://github.com/OpenFOAM/OpenFOAM-dev) and three latest official releases are maintaned in corresponding branches.
+- OpenFOAM installation. [dev](https://github.com/OpenFOAM/OpenFOAM-dev) and three latest official releases are maintained in corresponding branches.
 You can find older versions under tags and releases.
-- LAPACK (Intel-MKL, OpenBLAS or standalone)
+- LAPACK (Intel MKL, OpenBLAS or standalone)
-- Cmake
+- CMake
 - [ct2foam](https://github.com/kahilah/ct2foam) (Optional)

 ## Compilation